Seth-Wr/Secure-SES-Order-Flow/README.md

 ### 📧 Email Reputation Management
 To maintain an unblemished sending reputation with Amazon SES, the system performs strict validation before dispatching transaction emails:
 * **DNS Verification:** Active MX and NS record lookups to ensure the target domain is legitimate and capable of receiving mail.
-* **Disposable Email Filtering:** Algorithmic validation against known temporary/burner email providers.
+* **Disposable Email Filtering:** Open source email list used to block known temporary/burner email providers.
 * **Reputation Alarms:** Real-time CloudWatch metrics tracking Bounce and Complaint rates, ensuring proactive management of the SES production account.

 ---